From the Log of Captain Liam A. Penpalletzhauser

 "Twilight drops her curtain down, and pins it with a star."

 It's been nearly four months since our last message in a bottle.
 Time may seem to move fast for you but here on the S.S.Hiderton time moves painfully slow.
 Where to begin?
 When the crew has the time and energy and aren't busy wrestling giant squid, examining cyclopian albino shark or simply nursing our divine punishment with it's ironic cure "pelos de la misma chancha"we have managed to capture some recordings.
 Delia P. has felt left out as we hash out the mundane details but has kept busy with her imaginary "Theater of Know".
-Sweet Kev. has completed and released his own musings titled "Goodbye Gemini" ( I suspect some reference to a futuristic 'paradox twin' existing in a universe where light speed is actually possible...sigh, if only )...I'm sure it has reached what I would guess to be the shores of the Bahamas and is surely delighting it's inhabitants.
 Brian seems to have moved from one virtual reality to another; this is larger and down the boulevard and he shares it with an attractive student of law named Ginger ( Ha!
 As if a woman could understand law ) Meanwhile greasy Earl has left his Smurf village to rot and has joined your humble captain in the arid deserts of yesteryear taking on the personas of T.W.Grizz and Sonny J. Sumo blowing away suckers for gold and glory; Grizz with his shotgun and me with my golden president's revolver.
 When the crew is all asleep I pen musings of my own.
 An epic play about an autistic child, a disfigured priest and a rake.

 As of Saturday the 25th of June Two Thousand and Eleven One 0 Three AM::

 Despite the rain the cave is dry and afloat; The crew is steady but I sense restlessness.
 Despite the crews hard work and our new fangled recording contraptions I admit to still having what the crew has coined " Mic Fever " ( perhaps it's scurvy setting in; too much port and lack of fresh fruit ) Still, we are determined to press onward.
 Plans to document an adaptation of 'China Doll' and the results thereof ( for a transmission led by a most amiable Spaniard ) should prove to be useful as we begin the recordings for our forthcoming ( and Fourth ) LP.
-In other news Kevin is paddling to Ft.Wayne to trade with the Amish at something called 'Gearfest' Delia is leaving the accursed 'Black House' Glen's Smurf village is fully rebuilt and more Smurfy than ever and Brian made some wonderful Chicken Wings.
+Delia is leaving the accursed 'Black House' Glen's Smurf village is fully rebuilt and more Smurfy than ever and Brian made some wonderful Chicken Wings.

 Yr Faithful Captain.